thermondo/awesome-sustainability/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-about: Help make model-forge better by reporting bugs, and other issues.
+about: Help make awesome sustainability better by reporting bugs, and other issues.
 labels: bug
 ---